? How to Use a Calorie Deficit Safely — FytFree

 How to Use a Calorie Deficit Safely

-By FytFree · Weight Management · 6 min read
+By FytFree · Weight Loss Guide

 A calorie deficit is the most fundamental principle of weight loss: you consume fewer calories than your body burns, so it draws on stored energy (primarily fat) to make up the difference.
 Understanding how to do this safely and sustainably makes a significant difference to both your results and your wellbeing.